A coupled finite element-virtual element method for thermomechanical analysis of electronic packaging structures: Numerical Examples

 The stress distributions along the line $L_1$ (given in Fig.~\ref{fig:plate_geometry}) were extracted for FEM, VEM, and FE-VE method under different Dofs, as illustrated in Fig.~\ref{fig:stress_distribution_x0}.
 The results demonstrate excellent agreement among all three approaches, confirming the accuracy and consistency of the proposed coupling methodology.
 Additionally, the computational times for the three methods were compared, as presented in Table~\ref{tab:computational_time_comparison}.
 From Table~\ref{tab:computational_time_comparison}, it is evident that computational time increases with the number of degrees of freedom (nDofs) for all three methods, which is expected behavior.
-When comparing methods with similar Dof (approximately 10,700), VEM demonstrates slightly better computational efficiency than FEM, requiring 2.06 seconds compared to 2.4 seconds for FEM.
-This efficiency gain is primarily attributed to VEM's ability to achieve comparable accuracy using fewer elements (2,595 vs 5,263), thereby reducing the computational overhead.
-The FE-VE coupling approach shows competitive performance, with computational times that fall between pure VEM and pure FEM solutions, while providing the geometric flexibility advantages of the hybrid approach.
+When comparing methods with similar nDof (approximately 10,700), FEM outperforms VEM with computational times of 0.61 seconds and 0.78 seconds, respectively.
+This performance gap arises primarily from the complex internal projection operations and stabilization terms required by VEM, which lead to significantly higher computational cost per element.
+Notably, the coupled FE-VE method achieves the highest efficiency, requiring only 0.47 seconds.
+By leveraging VEM’s ability to handle complex geometries with fewer elements and FEM’s computational efficiency in regular regions, this hybrid strategy effectively circumvents the high cost of pure VEM in complex domains and the need for excessive mesh refinement with pure FEM in simple regions, resulting in superior overall performance.

 To investigate the convergence characteristics of the FE-VE algorithm, calculations were performed using meshes of varying densities.
 The coupling interface along the line $L_2$ (shown in Fig.~\ref{fig:plate_geometry}) was selected as the computational output and comparison path for detailed analysis.
 The mean relative error (MRE) is defined as